AkshayaBalasubramani/ML-Project-2/README.md

 Then the company will try to create a marketing mix strategy to minimize the Churn rates in the clusters that are the most susespiable to Churn.

 #
 To run the program download the data set attatched and then download the code to run the notebook in either vs/jupyter notebook

+#
+Outputs are attached as screenshots in the outputs folder